snakster/cpp.react/index.md

 A good place to start learning about motivation and basic concepts of this library is the [Introduction to C++React]({{ site.baseurl }}/guides/Introduction.html).

-After that, the tutorials provide a straightforward tour through all features.
+After that, the tutorials provide a more detailed tour through all features.

 ### Obtaining the Code